Evening Express (Portland, Maine): Col. Frederick Neal Dow

 In 1887, the Express was taken over by Col. Frederick Neal Dow, son of Portland Mayor Gen. Neal S. Dow.
 Dow oversaw numerous technical improvements to the paper and initiated an expansion that included the purchase of competing newspaper The Daily Advertiser in 1910.
 Dow also purchased the city's Sunday newspaper, the Maine Sunday Telegram, which is still published to this day.
 Dow sold the Evening Express and Maine Sunday Telegram to Guy P. Gannett in 1925.

 The end

 In fall 1990, Guy Gannett Publishing Co., under the leadership of heiress Jean Gannett Hawley, announced it would cease publication of the Evening Express the following February, citing the nationwide circulation decline of evening newspapers and its desire to merge the Express newsroom with that of the morning Portland Press Herald, which Guy Gannett also owned.
 The final issue of the Evening Express appeared Friday, February 1, 1991, with the headline "Goodbye", ending its 108-year run.
 The Maine Sunday Telegram continued under Guy Gannett ownership as the Sunday edition of the Portland Press Herald.

+Aftermath

+The Evening Express name returned in 2021 as an online newsletter for Maine Trust for Local News newspapers, sent at 6 PM eastern Monday through Friday.